generateNscore/pytimecard/README.md

 <li>You’re halfway there!
 Next, you’ll need to install some third-party libraries, including the package you’ll be using.</li>
 <ol>
 <li>Right-click the Start button and select Windows Terminal (or Windows Terminal (Admin)).</li>
 <li>In the terminal window, type pip list and press Enter.
 You should see a list of installed packages.
-If not, consider reaching out for help.</li>
+If not, consider reaching out for help.
+My email address is smlee@inha.ac.kr.</li>
 <li>At the next prompt, type pip install opencv-python and press Enter.
 Wait until the installation completes successfully.</li>
 <li>Then type pip install Pillow and press Enter, and wait for it to finish.</li>
 <li>Next, type pip install keyring and press Enter, and wait for completion.</li>